stackpress/lib/docs/Types.md

 **Usage**

 Used by `Router` class for route handler functions with full router context access.

-## Filesystem Types
+## 11. Filesystem Types

-The following types define filesystem operation interfaces.
+The following types define filesystem operation interfaces for cross-platform file system abstraction and operations.

-### FileSystem
+### 11.1.
+FileSystem

 Interface defining filesystem operations for cross-platform compatibility.